Rich Ellerson: Cal Poly

-In 2001, Ellerson took over as the head coach at the California Polytechnic State University (Cal Poly) in San Luis Obispo, California.
+In 2001, Ellerson took over as the head coach at California Polytechnic State University (Cal Poly) in San Luis Obispo, California.
 While at Cal Poly, Ellerson led the Mustangs to a 56–34 record during his eight-year tenure.
 With a winning percentage of .622, he currently ranks as the third-most successful coach in school history.

-During his first year, Ellerson led Cal Poly to their first winning season in four years, finishing with a 6–5 record.
+During his first year, Ellerson led Cal Poly to its first winning season in four years, finishing with a 6–5 record.
 In 2003, Ellerson was named NCAA Division I-AA Coach of the Year.
 He led the Mustangs to a winning 7–4 record and a national ranking as high as 14th during the season.
 In 2004, he was named the Great West Football Conference Coach of the Year and AFCA Region 5 Coach of the Year.
 He led Cal Poly to secure the Great West championship.
-In 2005, Cal Poly finished with a 9–4 record and earned its first playoff berth in 12 years.
+In 2005, Cal Poly finished with a 9–4 record and earned its first playoff berth in 15 years.
 They were defeated by Texas State in the quarterfinals.
 The Mustangs recorded a 6–0 record at home.
 The Mustangs narrowly missed qualifying for the 2006 playoffs.
 In 2007, Cal Poly achieved a 7–4 record and third place in the Great West.
-The Mustangs finished the season with a #24 final ranking.
+The Mustangs finished the season with a final ranking of 24.
 Under Ellerson, Cal Poly employed a triple-option offense similar to the ones traditionally used at the service academies.

+His last season with the Mustangs came in 2008, during which Cal Poly reached as high as No. 3 in the FCS national rankings and hosted a home playoff game, before Ellerson finished second in voting for the annual Eddie Robinson Award.